flashnuke/deadnet/README.md

 </br></br>
-Make a wireless network unresponsive </br>
+Make a wireless network unresponsive (works on NetHunter as well)</br>

 # How it works
 ### IPv6